CLIMATE COMMITMENT

 Video Games Europe Secretariat’s commitments

-During the 2021 EU Green Week, Video Games Europe became Associate Member of the United Nations-facilitated Playing for the Planet Alliance and supported Green Game Jam, which aims to mobilise 1 billion video game players to take action on the climate crisis.
+During the 2021 EU Green Week, Video Games Europe became an Associate Member of the United Nations-facilitated Playing for the Planet Alliance and supported Green Game Jam, which aims to mobilise 1 billion video game players to take action on the climate crisis.

-With the help of ClimatePartner, Video Games Europe Secretariat measured its environmental impact for 2020, estimated at 17,570 tco2 eq.
+With the help of ClimatePartner, Video Games Europe Secretariat measured its environmental impact for 2020, estimated at 17,570 tCO2 eq.
 The calculation follows the GHG Protocol and includes Scope 3 emissions.
 We are committed to repeating this exercise each year in order to achieve continuous climate neutrality.

 Games Console Voluntary Agreement